 This guide is for organizations looking to build their data science for social impact teams.
 Resources include hiring best practices, job description templates, websites, and sample applications for social impact organizations to share their open positions.

-Resources from Discover Data Science, Forbes and +5
+Resources from Massachusetts Institute of Technology (MIT), Discover Data Science and +5